 Scott Hazlett has served Accuride Corporation as President, Wheels, since November 16, 2015, with responsibility for growing Accuride’s Wheels business on a global basis.
-He leads all Accuride Wheels operations in North America and Europe, including the Italian wheel manufacturer Gianetti Ruote S.r.l., in which Accuride acquired a majority stake in November 2015.
+He leads all Accuride Wheels operations in Europe and Asia.

 Hazlett previously served as Senior Vice President/Operations since September 2012.
 In that capacity, Hazlett was responsible for steel and aluminum wheel and wheel-end manufacturing and product management; matrix accountability for deployment of all product development activities; and process engineering initiatives across all Accuride Wheels and Gunite manufacturing facilities.
 Hazlett joined the company in September 2011 as Senior Vice President, Accuride Wheels.

 Hazlett is an accomplished senior executive with an excellent record of building, integrating and revitalizing a variety of business enterprises.
 He has broad-based and global industrial business management experience with demonstrated success in highly complex, challenging change environments.
 An inspirational leader, Hazlett has proven expertise in building and aligning effective management teams and creating efficient, high-performance organizations.

 Prior to joining Accuride, Hazlett was President and CEO of Kansas City-based MachineryLink, Inc., an early-stage agricultural services platform.
 Prior to MachineryLink, Hazlett was a Partner with Conway Mackenzie & Dunleavy, a Detroit-based professional services and industrial turnaround firm, where he focused his energy on the firm’s interim management and operations practice.